jspm/jspm-resolve/resolver-spec.md

 * NodeJS core module names should not be resolved, and should throw a _Module Not Found_ error.
 * The browserify "browser" field should be respected when resolving in the browser environment (including a `false` map returning _undefined_).
-* Module names ending in `/` must always throw a not found error.
+* Module names ending in the environment path separator must always throw a not found error.

 Full compatility in a module loading pipeline would be formed with a wrapper along the following lines:

 > 1. If _name_ is a core module then return _name_.
 > 1. If _name_ ends with a _"/"_ character then set _name_ to the substring of _name_ up to the second last character.
-> 1. Return the result of _JSPM_RESOLVE(name, parentUrl)_ converted into a file path, propagating any error on abrupt completion.
+> 1. Return the result of _JSPM_RESOLVE(name, parentUrl)_, propagating any error on abrupt completion.